 Over 20,000 gray whales migrate annually from the summer feeding grounds in the Bering Sea, to the winter grounds of the Baja California lagoons, and back again, along the Southern California coast.

-The California Gray Whale makes the most spectacular and longest mass migration of any marine mammal with their round trip migration traveling over 13,000 miles.
-Thousands of gray whales migrate annually from the summer feeding grounds in the Bering Sea to the winter grounds of the Baja California lagoons and back again along the Southern California coast during the months of December, January, February, March, & April.
-During the gray whale migration it is not uncommon to view half dozen or more gray whales on a single whale watching cruise making for incredible viewing opportunities.
+The California Gray Whale makes the most spectacular and longest mass migration of any marine mammal, with their round trip migration, traveling over 13,000 miles.
+Thousands of gray whales migrate annually from the summer feeding grounds in the Bering Sea to the winter grounds of the Baja California lagoons and back again along the Southern California coast during the months of January, February, March, April, & May.
+During the gray whale migration it is not uncommon to view half-dozen or more gray whales on a single whale watching cruise, making for incredible viewing opportunities.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.

 For the ultimate guide to planning your San Diego vacation, view and download the San Diego Visitor Planning Guide, packed with useful information that will help you plan the perfect San Diego getaway.